Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 ### Tooling

-While this document uses kubectl, working with multiple clusters is complex and so we would recommend looking into something like ArgoCD to manage the deployment of resources etc to multiple clusters.
+While this document uses `kubectl`, working with multiple clusters is complex, so we would recommend looking into something like ArgoCD to manage the deployment of resource to multiple clusters.

 ### Setup a managed DNS zone

-The managed dns zone declares a zone and credentials to access that zone that can be used by Kuadrant to setup DNS configuration.
+The managed DNS zone declares a zone and credentials to access that zone that can be used by Kuadrant to set up DNS configuration.

 **Create the ManagedZone resource**

-Apply the `ManagedZone` resource below to each cluster or if you are adding an additional cluster add it to the new cluster:
+Apply the `ManagedZone` resource below to each cluster or, if you are adding an additional cluster, add it to the new cluster:

 ```bash
 kubectl create ns ${gatewayNS}
 ```

-Setup AWS credential for route53 access
+Setup AWS credential for Route 53 access:

 ```bash
 kubectl -n ${gatewayNS} create secret generic aws-credentials \